bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 *   [Sentry](https://github.com/getsentry/sentry) monitors apps for crash reporting
 *   [Thin](https://github.com/macournoyer/thin) is a fast and simple Ruby web server

-If you’re building upon an existing project, using their name as a prefix can help clarify what your project does (for example, [node-fetch](https://github.com/bitinn/node-fetch) brings `window.fetch` to Node.js).
+If you're building upon an existing project, using their name as a prefix can help clarify what your project does (for example, [node-fetch](https://github.com/bitinn/node-fetch) brings `window.fetch` to Node.js).

 Consider clarity above all.
 Puns are fun, but remember that some jokes might not translate to other cultures or people with different experiences from you.
-Some of your potential users might be company employees: you don’t want to make them uncomfortable when they have to explain your project at work!
+Some of your potential users might be company employees: you don't want to make them uncomfortable when they have to explain your project at work!

 ### [](#avoiding-name-conflicts)Avoiding name conflicts

 [Check for open source projects with a similar name](http://ivantomic.com/projects/ospnc/), especially if you share the same language or ecosystem.
 If your name overlaps with a popular existing project, you might confuse your audience.

 If you want a website, Twitter handle, or other properties to represent your project, make sure you can get the names you want.
-Ideally, [reserve those names now](https://instantdomainsearch.com/) for peace of mind, even if you don’t intend to use them just yet.
+Ideally, [reserve those names now](https://instantdomainsearch.com/) for peace of mind, even if you don't intend to use them just yet.

-Make sure that your project’s name doesn’t infringe upon any trademarks.
+Make sure that your project's name doesn't infringe upon any trademarks.
 A company might ask you to take down your project later on, or even take legal action against you.
-It’s just not worth the risk.
+It's just not worth the risk.

 You can check the [WIPO Global Brand Database](http://www.wipo.int/branddb/en/) for trademark conflicts.
-If you’re at a company, this is one of the things your [legal team can help you with](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/legal/).
+If you're at a company, this is one of the things your [legal team can help you with](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/legal/).

 Finally, do a quick Google search for your project name.
 Will people be able to easily find your project?
-Does something else appear in the search results that you wouldn’t want them to see?
+Does something else appear in the search results that you wouldn't want them to see?

 ### [](#how-you-write-and-code-affects-your-brand-too)How you write (and code) affects your brand, too!

-Throughout the life of your project, you’ll do a lot of writing: READMEs, tutorials, community documents, responding to issues, maybe even newsletters and mailing lists.
+Throughout the life of your project, you'll do a lot of writing: READMEs, tutorials, community documents, responding to issues, maybe even newsletters and mailing lists.

-Whether it’s official documentation or a casual email, your writing style is part of your project’s brand.
+Whether it's official documentation or a casual email, your writing style is part of your project's brand.
 Consider how you might come across to your audience and whether that is the tone you wish to convey.

 Using warm, inclusive language (such as “them”, even when referring to the single person) can go a long way in making your project feel welcoming to new contributors.
 Stick to simple language, as many of your readers may not be native English speakers.

-Beyond how you write words, your coding style may also become part of your project’s brand.
+Beyond how you write words, your coding style may also become part of your project's brand.
 [Angular](https://angular.io/guide/styleguide) and [jQuery](https://contribute.jquery.org/style-guide/js/) are two examples of projects with rigorous coding styles and guidelines.

-It isn’t necessary to write a style guide for your project when you’re just starting out, and you may find that you enjoy incorporating different coding styles into your project anyway.
+It isn't necessary to write a style guide for your project when you're just starting out, and you may find that you enjoy incorporating different coding styles into your project anyway.
 But you should anticipate how your writing and coding style might attract or discourage different types of people.
 The earliest stages of your project are your opportunity to set the precedent you wish to see.

 [](#your-pre-launch-checklist)Your pre-launch checklist
 -------------------------------------------------------

 Ready to open source your project?
-Here’s a checklist to help.
+Here's a checklist to help.
 Check all the boxes?
-You’re ready to go!
+You're ready to go!
 [Click “publish”](https://help.github.com/articles/making-a-private-repository-public/) and pat yourself on the back.

 **Documentation**